 If your doctor determines that excessive scar tissue is causing you to experience failed back surgery syndrome, there are several treatment options available to help you find relief.
 At Laser Spine Institute, our skilled surgeons regularly perform a procedure known as a minimally invasive laminotomy to treat epidural fibrosis and failed back surgery syndrome.
 This is an extremely appealing option for many patients because:

-- 97 percent patient satisfaction score^ after our minimally invasive procedures
+- 96 patient satisfaction score^ after our minimally invasive procedures

 - Shorter recovery time^ than the recovery after traditional surgery

 - Lower risk and complications than traditional surgery

-Contact Laser Spine Institute today to learn more about how a laminotomy can be a safer and more effective way to treat neck and back pain than traditional open spine surgery.
+Contact Laser Spine Institute today to learn more about how a laminotomy can be a safer and effective way to treat neck and back pain than traditional open spine surgery.
 Laser Spine Institute offers a number of minimally invasive procedures that are designed to help patients find pain relief without the long recovery time and risks of traditional open back surgery.